nipunarambukkanage/gpu_stable_fluids/docs/CUDA_TO_WEBGPU.md

 4. Launch a 32 × 32 grid of blocks, preserving the global bounds guard.
 5. Use CUDA events for elapsed-time measurements and a stream for ordered pass submission.
 6. Keep the 20 pressure iterations and explicit swaps, or use CUDA Graph capture after the sequence is stable.
+7. Generate device-side draw or dispatch records for future particle compaction or culling, analogous to a CUDA work queue or graph-produced launch parameters.
-7. Add cuFFT only for a deliberately different pressure solver; it is not required by this Jacobi method.
+8. Add cuFFT only for a deliberately different pressure solver; it is not required by this Jacobi method.

 That native backend is deliberately not included here.
 Adding `.cu` files or a CUDA build toolchain would violate the project’s single-file, zero-cost, browser-runnable constraint and would not make those kernels executable from an ordinary web page.